-Yes.
-Well, one I'm doing actually six diagnostic test accuracy studies.
-The first study.
-In the first study, I had 48 practitioners testing 48 naive patients.
-And the second study replicated the first study because this the results were so impressive.
-They didn't believe they, they were true.
+Yes, well one up doing actually six diagnostic test accuracy studies.
+The first study In the first study, I had 48 practitioners testing 48 naive patients.
+And the second study replicated the first study because the results were so impressive.
+They didn't believe they they weren't true.
 So my buttock department asked me to replicate it.
 So the first paper I published was the first two studies.
-And we wanted to publish it in an open access journal, meaning that anyone can go on and download it.
+And we wanted it to publish it in an open access journal, meaning that anyone can go on and download it.
 So we chose the BMC journal altered Complementary and Alternative Medicine, which was one of the best alternative journals at the moment.
 At that time, I think it still is.
 And when I submitted it, it took 18 months for the paper to become accepted.
 And that's a little long, usually it's certainly within a year, often closer to six months to get to get a get a paper accepted.
-We went through two editors wanted her quit, did not want to edit my paper.
+We went through two editors when editor quit, did not want to edit my paper.
 And also six reviewers.
 Usually there's two or three.
 We had a few reviewers quit as well.
 Whoa, what do you think that was?
-Is this just a prejudice?
+This is just a prejudice?
 Yeah, they didn't?
 Yes, exactly.
 Over the seven years, I studied muscle testing at Oxford I had gotten quite a lot of, I would call it hate mail. from people that told me I shouldn't be studying this.
 They were mostly people that use muscle testing in practice.
-They accused me of not knowing what I was doing that I was going to damage the profession.
-I got yelled that I got sworn out, I got harassed, and I got heckled when I spoke.
+They accuse me of not knowing what I was doing that I was going to damage the profession.
+I got yelled at, I got sworn and I got harassed, and I got heckled when I spoke.
 So it's been an interesting ride.
 But nevertheless, the results stand for themselves.
-And now that the paper was accepted for publication in 2016, it came out in 2016, end of 2016.
+And now that the paper was accepted for publication in 2016, I came out in 2016, ended 2016.
 And since then, I think there were four other papers published.
 We have one more yet to publish.
 But it is it is the precision paper.
-As you mentioned before, there's intra examiner reliability and inter examiner reliability that is assessing precision rather than accuracy.
-I've first set for a test to become valid to be considered valid, and needs to be both accurate and precise, accurate meaning can it can this test, detect what it's meant to detect? precise meaning can it do it consistently?

-Yeah, some questions coming in here.
-And maybe I should take one of these straightaway.
-Because Mary, I saw Marian and send the question in originally but several people have asked him what exactly is applied kinesiology?
+As you mentioned before, there's intra examiner reliability and inter examiner reliability that is assessing precision rather than accuracy of first set for a test to become valid to be considered valid, and needs to be both accurate and precise, accurate meaning can it?
+Can this test, detect what it's meant to detect? precise meaning Can I do it consistently?
+Yeah, we've got lots of questions coming in here.
+And maybe I should say one of these straightaway because Mary, I saw Marian and send the question in originally but several people have asked him what exactly is applied kinesiology?
 How does that work?
 Or are you going to come on to that in a little while.